 - 1. Mileage should be recorded on the Monthly Itinerary Form and submitted at least every 2 months. - 2.
-When an e-Req. is submitted for mileage reimbursement, please remember the following: - a) You must still complete a mileage form with beginning & ending odometer readings, the reason for going, and if the trip was student related or non-student related. - b) You need to separate student related mileage (i.e., mileage incurred while providing services, attending IEP meetings, etc.) from non-student related mileage (i.e., conferences, picking up class supplies, etc.).
-These will each need their own line on the e-req. - c) All miles are reimbursed at 55 cents per mile - d) The e-Req. will be approved through the following approval tree: - Building Principal - Sandy Harper who will assign appropriate account numbers - Becky Cezar - Dr. McCabe
+When an purchase request, is submitted for mileage reimbursement, please remember the following: - a) You must still complete a mileage form with beginning & ending odometer readings, the reason for going, and if the trip was student related or non-student related. - b) You need to separate student related mileage (i.e., mileage incurred while providing services, attending IEP meetings, etc.) from non-student related mileage (i.e., conferences, picking up class supplies, etc.).
+These will each need their own line on the purchase request. - c) All miles are reimbursed at 55 cents per mile - d) The purchase request will be approved through the following approval tree: - Sandy Harper who will assign appropriate account numbers - Becky Cezar - Clint Schutte